 Letters to a Young Contrarian – Christopher Hitchens

-This is written as a letter to someone, a young contrarian having a conversation to Hitch.
+This is written as a letter to someone, a young contrarian having a conversation with Hitch.
 Hitch explains how to be confident in your values, regardless if it goes against the mass appeal.
 How to stay vigilant, always, against the immoral and stand up for the weak, even when it’s not popular.
 Hitchens speaks with conviction, and his style is forceful but brilliant, he always knows how to deliver a potent verbal punch.

 Factfulness: Ten Reasons We’re Wrong About the World–and Why Things Are Better Than You Think – Hans Rosling

 Fantastic book!
 I found this being hailed by Bill Gates as a book he claimed was incredibly important to him.
 I read it immediately and I’m glad I did, too much awesome to really explain other than it’s a thorough explanation of what the title describes.
 The data says the world is getting better, MUCH better and it explains reasons why it’s so common to think the world is falling apart.
 This is not a book about positive thinking, it’s about to properly unpack and analyze data.
 I loved this book from start to finish

 On Tyranny: Twenty Lessons from the Twentieth Century – Timothy Snyder

 This one made my top 5 of all time last year.
 Man everyone in America should read this book.